ChauhanRohan-RC/Fourier-Series/README.md

 1. Approximates any function (real, complex and even discontinous) in terms of Sines and Cosines
 2. External Functions supported (in form of SVG vector data)
+3. Save Rotor States to a file
+4. Load a Synthetic Function from saved Rotor States
 3. Many options and customisations

 # Demo